 - Engaging in illegal or criminal activity.

-Sending a notice in Texas is simple.
-A 3-day Notice to Vacate is sufficient if a tenant has not fulfilled his rent obligation or if he has committed a violation.
-It’s up to you as the landlord whether to allow your tenant to cure a violation or pay his rent within the 3 days.
-Basically, this translates to landlords having a certain degree of control in Texas.
+The first step in the Texas eviction process is sending notice.
+Sending an eviction notice in Texas is simple.
+A 3-day Notice to Vacate is sufficient for eviction if a tenant has not fulfilled his rent obligation or if he has committed a violation.
+It’s up to you as the landlord whether to allow your tenant to cure a violation or pay rent within the 3 days.
+Basically, this translates to landlords having a certain degree of control in Texas when it comes to the eviction process.

 If you have no existing written lease with a tenant then you are entitled to evict a tenant without cause.
 There are 2 ways to go about this situation, depending on the leasing type.

 - Month-to-month tenancy.
-This requires a 30-day Notice to Quit.
+This requires a 30-day Notice to Quit for eviction.

 - A fixed-term lease.
 This requires waiting for the tenancy’s end date.
-Providing notice is not required since the move out date is stated clearly on the leasing agreement.
+Providing an eviction notice is not required since the move out date is stated clearly on the leasing agreement.

-In cases where the tenant does not move out upon the tenancy end, you can present the tenant with a 3-day Notice to Vacate.
-Should the tenant refuse to leave within the prescribed period, you can file for an eviction lawsuit.
+In cases where the tenant does not move out upon the tenancy end, you can present the tenant with a 3-day Notice to Vacate and therefore begin the eviction process.
+Should the tenant refuse to leave within the prescribed period, or pay rent owed within 3 days, you can file for an eviction suit.

 Serving a Tenant with a Notice to Vacate in Texas

-Under the Texas law, it’s required to send a tenant a 3-day Notice to Vacate before you can go to court and file for an eviction.
+Under the Texas eviction law, it’s required to send a tenant a 3-day Notice to Vacate before a landlord can go to court and file for an eviction suit.
 The notice can be given via hand delivery, or through the mail.

 Tenant Eviction Defenses in Texas

 The defense is a reason why you, the petitioner, shouldn’t win the case.
-Tenants have their rights and may claim:
+Tenants have their rights in Texas and may claim:

 - You were incompetent as a landlord and neglected your duty to keep the property in good condition.